HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-While we detect the prevalence of well-knowntop fingerprinting vendors, there are several other services (including first-part scripts) that may engage in fingerprinting.
+While we detect the prevalence of well-known fingerprinting vendors, there are several other services (including first-part scripts) that may engage in fingerprinting.
 To identify such potential sources of fingerprinting, we start by examining the source code of [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs), a commonly-used fingerprinting library.
 We then compile a list of APIs used by the library, and search for the occurrences of these APIs in all of the crawled scripts.
 We mark any script with 5 or more usages as a *potential* fingerprinting script.
 We then rank the scripts by the number of pages on which they are loaded.

 {{ figure_markup(
   image="top-potential-fingerprinting-scripts.png",